clsync/clsync/README.md

 Sorry, if I'm wrong.
 Let me know if it is, please :). "lsyncd" - is really interesting and useful utility, just it's not appropriate for us.

-UPD.: Also clsync was used to replace incron/csync2/etc in HPC-clusters for syncing /etc/{passwd,shadow,group,shells} files.
+UPD.: Also clsync had been used to replace incron/csync2/etc in HPC-clusters for syncing /etc/{passwd,shadow,group,shells} files.

 3. inotify vs fanotify: